pyvista/pyvista-tutorial/README.md

 1. Basic knowledge of NumPy.

-2. Basic knowledge of SciPy.

-3. Basic knowledge of Matplotlib.

-4. It is ideal if you are a heavy user of VTK.
+2. It is ideal if you are a heavy user of VTK.

 ## Appropriate level of the attendees' Python knowledge.